 Emergency Services and Georgetown Recreation, Education, and Arts Trust Fund fee reduction (GREAT Fund) - All eligible projects will be assessed a 50% reduction in fees for the emergency services and GREAT fund fee for new construction.
 The fee is calculated using the value of the new construction and a sliding scale as described in the Town's Code.
-There was no abatement during the fiscal year.
+The GREAT fund fee reduction was less than \$1,000 during the fiscal year.